jimiryquai/blog-preview-card/README.md

 **Balancing methodology strictness with pragmatism**: Sometimes CUBE CSS or Every Layout patterns felt like overkill for simple elements.
 Learning when to apply patterns versus when simplicity wins was an ongoing challenge.

-**Intrinsic responsiveness learning curve**: Moving away from media queries required rethinking how responsive design works.
-Functions like `clamp()` and `min()` are powerful but take practice to use effectively.

 **Learning intrinsic responsiveness**: Moving away from media queries required rethinking how responsive design works.
 Functions like `clamp()` and `min()` are powerful but take practice to use effectively.

 **Browser testing without traditional breakpoints**: Testing responsive behavior required a different approach since there weren't specific breakpoints to validate.